Gold injections: Can they treat rheumatoid arthritis?

 There is no cure for rheumatoid arthritis (RA).
 Medications can slow down the disease, while complementary therapies can help people cope with the joint pain and stiffness, chronic fatigue, and other symptoms, such as low-grade fevers and dry skin and eyes.

-  While gold injections were once praised for their high rates of remission, their use has declined.
+While gold injections were once praised for their high rates of remission, their use has declined and they are no longer being made.
 This is due to potentially severe side effects and the development of stronger and better-tolerated RA medicines.

 What are gold injections?

 Gold injections are usually injected into the buttocks.

 Gold injections are made from a compound called sodium aurothiomalate, which contains gold.
 Sodium aurothiomalate belongs to a class of drugs called disease-modifying antirheumatic drugs, or DMARDs.

 DMARDs are known for their inflammation-blocking qualities.
 If inflammation in the body is not blocked, it can cause the joints and tissues to wear down to the point of disability in just a few years.

 Like other DMARDs, gold injections reduce the immune system's response.
 As a result, they should be used with care.

 As these medications suppress the immune system to stop inflammation, they also increase the risk of infection.
 It is therefore important for people to take care to avoid infections, get treated quickly for symptoms of a possible infection, and discuss the use of any live vaccines with their doctors.

 Examples of live vaccines include:

 - the nasal spray flu vaccine